Major Grey's Chutney: North America

-A number of manufacturers mass-produce a "Major Grey's Mango Chutney" for sale in the United States and Canada, for example Patak's and Sharwood's.
+Manufacturers such as Patak's and Sharwood's mass-produce a "Major Grey's Mango Chutney".
 One of the oldest brands, reputedly the first manufacturer to popularise the chutney in the West, is Crosse & Blackwell, now partly owned by the J.M.
 Smucker Company.
-It has been suggested that Crosse & Blackwell purchased the formulation for Major Grey's Chutney, "probably in the early 1800s".
+It has been suggested that Crosse & Blackwell purchased the formulation for Major Grey's Chutney "probably in the early 1800s".